Membership » Thinking of going overseas - what you need to know

 Make an application for your letter

-A letter of good standing will be issued only to current Registered Members who have held NZSTA Full membership for a minimum of 12 months.
+A letter of good standing will be issued only to current Registered Members who have held NZSTA membership for a minimum of 12 months.

 NZSTA Registered membership applies to practising speech-language therapists who fulfil the NZSTA requirements for continuing professional development and have agreed to abide by the NZSTA Code of Ethics.